Chapter 1 : I

 Students at Hogwarts no longer associate me with the rest of my family members who uphold those aforementioned virtues but have instead produced a variety of different names for me.
 The more common of which are ‘slut’, ‘whore’ and ‘bitch’.
 The more creative are ‘The Thorn’ (for I have become a thorn in the side of many girls at Hogwarts and it is no doubt derived from my first name) and ‘leech’ (because according to a Fourth Year, I suck the happiness out of people’s lives).
 My favourite, however, is ‘The Other Woman’.

-The irony, of course, is that I am none of those things.
+The irony, of course, is that I am none of those things either.
 Well, almost none, I suppose you could say I was a bitch.
 You see, while I am constantly on the grapevine of school gossip for steeling so-and-so’s boyfriend, little do most people know that I am paid for my kisses.
 Insecure girls seek me out and beg me to see if their boyfriends are being faithful, asking me to seduce them, so to speak, to see their reaction.
 Of course, every girl who comes to see me thinks, deep down, that her boyfriend will remain faithful to her.
 I have yet to fail in seducing a taken man.
 The girls never seem to tell anyone that they enrolled my services and therefore they all think they are the only ones who have ever asked me for help.
 Little do they know that half the girls in their dorm have also come to me for assistance.

 But the girls are not the only ones who seek me out.
 The boys come too.
 They seem to think that because of my reputation, I won’t mind helping them out of their ‘sticky situations’ as they like to put it.
 Apparently letting your girlfriend find you cheating on her is the easiest way to break up with her.
 I will never understand boys’ logic but as long as they pay me then I could not care less.

 You must, no doubt, be wondering how all this came about and how I ‘sunk so low’ as to ruin peoples relationships for money.
 Well I suppose I could narrow it down to three events.
 The first was at the end of Third Year.
-I was walking back to the common room after ravaging the kitchens when a hand grabbed my arm, pinned me against a wall and a pair of lips crashed down onto mind and started kissing me.
+I was walking back to the common room after ravaging the kitchens when a hand grabbed my arm, pinned me against a wall and a pair of lips crashed down onto mine and started kissing me.
 It was an awkward kiss; neither of us seemed to be very experienced, in fact, for me, it was my first kiss.
 I still have not quite forgiven him for taking my first kiss that way.

 Anyway, we kissed for a few seconds but before I could even figure out what had happened in my head, or who I was even kissing, or why they were kissing me, a female voice echoed down the corridor.
 I believe her exact words were: ‘Oh Scorpy, how could you do this to me, I love you!’
 And then she ran off crying and that was the end of their pathetic little ‘relationship’ and the start of my reputation as ‘The Other Woman’.
 Once she had gone, Scorpius Malfoy pulled away from me, whispered ‘thank you’ in my ear and walked off.